CamerataMusica/website/content/pages/Supporting.md

 Donors paying the entire fee for a concert will be recognized as program sponsors.
 Since these costs vary from program to program, please contact us for more information.

-Patrons who make substantial gifts to Camerata over a five-year period are acknowledged as Benefactors at either the silver ($10,000) or gold ($20,000) level.
+Patrons who make substantial gifts to Camerata over a five-year period are acknowledged as lifetime Benefactors at either the silver ($10,000) or gold ($20,000) level.

 Donations to Camerata may be made at any concert or by sending a check to Camerata Musica, PO Box 615, Richland WA 99352.
 [A contribution form is available here.](/images/DonorForm.pdf)